-- Phenylephrine/polyvinyl alcohol drops is not recommended for use in CHILDREN; safety and effectiveness in children have not been confirmed.
+- Phenylephrine/polyvinyl alcohol drops are not recommended for use in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using phenylephrine/polyvinyl alcohol drops while you are pregnant.
-It is not known if phenylephrine/polyvinyl alcohol drops is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you are using phenylephrine/polyvinyl alcohol drops, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of phenylephrine/ polyvinyl alcohol drops:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: